Is it illegal to drive barefoot?

-The easy answer here is no, it is not illegal to drive barefoot.
-However, as per many road rules in Australia a policeman can still fine you if they believe you are not in fully control of your vehicle.
+No, it is not illegal to drive barefoot, but as per many road rules in Australia, a policeman can still fine you if they believe you are not in fully control of your vehicle.

 While researching this article I actually tried to trace the etymology of the myth that it is illegal to drive barefoot, but was ultimately unsuccessful.
 I'll have to rack the mystery behind who was responsible for this old wife's tale to someone lost to the depths of the Internet, unfortunately.